The Christmas Ball - Emily Owen

 ‘Because that doesn’t sound peculiar at all, to be watching a young woman for twenty minutes,’ she retorted sarcastically.

+The young man barked a laugh.
 ‘You’ve got a bit of spirit in you!’

 ‘Not as much as what’s inside you, I suspect.’

 ‘Excuse me, sir.’
 A gentleman put himself between Mr Dudley and Molly.
 Arthur!
 Dressed smartly in his evening wear.
 ‘The lady is spoken for.
 Sorry to have kept you waiting, Miss Abernathy.’
-He winked at her and led her away.
+Arthur winked at her and led her away.
 Molly cast a glance at Mr Dudley, who was staring at them open-mouthed.

 ‘You chose your moment,’ she hissed at Arthur.

-‘But you said you couldn’t dance well.’
+‘But you said you couldn’t dance well,’ she said.

 ‘I can’t, so you’re going to have to show me the way forward.’